textlint-rule/textlint-rule-max-number-of-lines/README.md

 [textlint](https://github.com/azu/textlint "textlint") rule that lint number of lines.

-If over the line number, report it as error.
+If over the line numbers in a document, report it as error.

 ## Installation